VladimirAlexiev/rdf2rml/doc/rdf2sparql.md

 - Create a project, load tabular data
 - Optionally, perform data cleaning
 - Make sure you have a working GraphDB repository to receive the data
-- Paste the generated SPARQL into GraphDB workbench and adjust `PROJECT_ID` to the actual Refine virtual endpoint and project ID
+- Paste the generated SPARQL into GraphDB workbench and adjust the endpoint to the actual Refine virtual endpoint to be used
 - Run the query to update the data in GraphDB

 If you save the Ontotext Refine cleaning script (operations JSON),